What is the Freshworks Organization?

 Click on Finish to save changes to the custom policy.

-Now navigate back to Freshservice’s helpdesk security page and refresh it to proceed.
+Now navigate back to Freshservice’s service desk security page and refresh it to proceed.

 All custom policies that were created for your existing portals will have password-based / Google login is turned on.
 Post-migration, this can be disabled if required.